 Culture bias falls on the spectrum of ethnocentrism, which is the phenomenon of judging another culture solely based on one’s own culture.
 To remove culture bias from your study, shifting towards cultural relativity and reassessing your personal assumptions about other cultures.

-Culture relativism here refers to assessing and understanding an individual’s cultural values based on said individual’s cultural context and not your own.
+Cultural relativism refers to assessing and understanding an individual’s cultural values based on said individual’s cultural context and not your own.

 As a researcher, when you form questions for your responders to answer, you put an idea in their head.
 The words you choose and how you present an idea prime the respondents’ feelings and thoughts towards the subject.